beardyjesse/pipic/README.md

 **videoise.sh**

-this makes videos in all the folders from the previous command which are missing
+this makes videos in all the folders made by the previous command which do not have videos already

 **oneoise.sh**

 this makes one video from all the 1pm photos

+**presentation**

+my presentation from Oggcamp 2017, unfortunately it doesn't tell the reader much